Friday Dec 27, 2024

 Introduction

-The temple is located at Ceylon Road in Singapore, the Sri Senpaga Vinayagar Temple is a 150-year-old temple dedicated to Lord Ganesha.
-The temple is most famous for the four granite structures depicting Lord Ganesha in 32 poses.
-This was the successful work of 20 Indian artisans who spent 20 years on this masterpiece.
+Located on Ceylon Road in Singapore, the Sri Senpaga Vinayagar Temple is a historic temple dedicated to Lord Ganesha, also known as Vinayagar.
+Established in 1850, it has become one of the oldest and most revered temples in the country.
+The temple is particularly famous for its remarkable set of four granite structures, each depicting Lord Ganesha in 32 poses.
+This magnificent work of art was the collaborative effort of 20 Indian artisans, who spent two decades creating this masterpiece, making it a unique feature of the temple.

 Puranic Significance